Kuivasaari: The gun turret

 The Russians left on the island 12"/52 Pattern 1907 guns that had been manufactured in the Obukhov State Plant near St. Petersburg.
 In the 1930s, they were housed in a heavy double turret, which is one of the few remaining such guns in the world.
 The turret has 5 floors, and it weighs a million kilograms.
 It is 19 metres tall, and its diameter is 16 metres.
-The shooting sector is 360 degrees, and the granades weigh 471 kilograms.
+The shooting sector is 360 degrees, and the shells weigh 471 kilograms.
 The range is 40 kilometres.
 15–20 persons were required to calculate the firing values, and a further 80–137 men were needed to operate the guns.

 The guns were part of the coastal defense of Finland, but they were only fired twice during the Second World War, once during an exercise, and once when the Soviets were retreating from Hanko in the autumn of 1941.

 After the war, the Allied Control Commission demanded that the guns be dismantled.
 The barrels were taken a hundred kilometres away to the Armoured Brigade in Parola.
 However, in 1960 the guns were brought back and installed again.
 During the 1960s and 1970 many test firings were conducted, but after that the firings were discontinued.
 The firings caused enormous shock waves, and all the doors and windows on the island had to be opened during the firings, otherwise they would have been broken.